InSight Takes Its First Selfie After Landing On Mars

 As previously reported by the Inquisitr, the spacecraft has already beamed back a first image of its landing site — taken within minutes of touching down on Mars’ Elysium Planitia.

 This first Mars photo — captured by the InSight lander’s Instrument Context Camera (ICC) at about 3 p.m.
-EST on November 26 — was a dust-speckled view of the area around the spacecraft and didn’t reveal too many clues on the probe’s new abode.
-In fact, aside from one sizeable Martian rock visible at the bottom of the image, InSight’s first snapshot from Mars mostly showed the smooth and sandy terrain in which the spacecraft had planted its three landing legs.
+EST on November 26 — was a dust-speckled view of the area around the spacecraft.
+The picture didn’t reveal too many clues as to the probe’s new abode.
+In fact, aside from one sizable Martian rock visible at the bottom of the image, InSight’s first snapshot from Mars mostly showed the smooth and sandy terrain in which the spacecraft had planted its three landing legs.

 The image was later followed by a clearer, more detailed photo of the lander’s surroundings — a selfie from Mars taken by InSight’s 5.9-foot-long robotic arm.